cisco-ce/roomos.cisco.com/doc/TechDocs/LocalAdminUser.md

 DO NOT register your device yet.
 ```

-Your browser will most likely show you a warning because the web site uses a self signed certificate.
-You need to accept this (the various browsers are making this increasingly cumbersome, so be sure to read the warning text carefully).
+When you visit the website, your browser might display a warning about a self-signed certificate.
+Don't worry, you'll need to accept this (though be aware that different browsers may make this process a bit tricky, so carefully read the warning text).

 You should then see the login page of the web interface of your video device.

 <img src="/doc/images/localadmin/login-vega.png" />

-* Log in as user **admin** with no password.
+* Log in as user **admin** with no password
 * Go to **Users > Create User**
 * Choose a user name, make sure all the roles are selected
 * Set Status **Active**
 * Un-select **Require passphrase change**
 * Select a passphrase, add it again in the **Repeat passphrase** field
 * Leave **Your passphrase** field empty
 * Click **Create**.
-Scroll up and verify that there is a message confirming that the user was created.
+Scroll up and verify that there is a message confirming that the user was created

 <img src="/doc/images/localadmin/create-user.png" />